remipichon/manifmaker/README.md

 * once Meteor started, you can visit the app : localhost:3000
 * click on "inject data" on the main page or visit localhost:3000/inject-data

-> Windows User : you need to install[Git](https://git-scm.com/)if you don't already have it
+> Windows User : you need to install [Git](https://git-scm.com/) if you don't already have it

 > Windows User : if Meteor is not a known command, add meteor to your path.
 Meteor binary can be found here C:\Users\YOU\AppData\Local\.meteor
 >